FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/external_crates.md

 generated from a combination of build graph metadata and an explicit override file.

+The `update-rustc-third-party` tool makes a best effort to update these files with the limited data it has, but it can make mistakes.
+The `update-3p-owners` tool can do better by regenerating the OWNERS files directly from our build graph, but it tends to be very slow and still has a few issues.

 ### Running the tool

 The tool discovers which build targets depend on a given crate, which means it needs the metadata from the completion of a maximal "kitchen sink" build:

-1. Include `//bundles/buildbot:core` and `//bundles:kitchen_sink` in your build
+1. Run `fx set core.x64 --with //bundles/buildbot/core --with //bundles/kitchen_sink`
 2. Run `fx build`
+3. Run `fx update-3p-owners --rust-metadata
+   <FUCHSIA_BUILD_DIR>/rustlang/3p-crates-metadata.json --num-threads
-3. Run `fx update-rust-3p-owners --num-threads <NUM_THREADS>`.
-It's usually a good idea to limit the number of threads to 50% of available CPUs (see [#75382] for details).
+   <NUM_THREADS>`.
+It's usually a good idea to limit the number of threads to
+   50% of available CPUs (see [#75382] for details).

+This tool can take a significant amount of time to run - upwards of 45 minutes in some cases.

 [#75382]: https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=75382

+### Manually updating OWNERS

+The OWNERS files for vendored third-party crates are built from two main
+sources:

+1. Targets that depend on third-party Rust crates have their OWNERS files imported into the OWNERS for the crates they depend on.
+For example, if a target like `src/lib/foo` depended on the `bar` crate, then the OWNERS file for the `bar` crate would include `src/lib/foo/OWNERS`.
+2. Third-party Rust crates that depend on another third-party Rust crate import their dependency's OWNERS file into their own.
+For example, if the `bar` crate depended on the `baz` crate, then the OWNERS file for the `bar` crate would include `third_party/rust_crates/vendor/bar-1.0.0/OWNERS`.

+For version bumps of existing crates, it's usually sufficient to update the include statements to the latest version of the updated crate.

 ### Adding overrides